hienvuvg/hienvuvg.github.io/_pages/about.md

 News
 ------
-* 8/2024: Our new multimodal dataset for precision livestock farming is now online → [MmCows](https://hienvuvg.github.io/mmcows/)
+* 8/2024: [MmCows](https://hienvuvg.github.io/mmcows/), our new multimodal dataset for precision livestock farming is now online

 <!--Education